parolin/parolin.github.io/_posts/2023-05-15-AWS-Managed-Rules-for-WAF.md

 ![](../images/AWS-Managed-Rules-for-WAF/ruleBadBotsxLFI.png)

-As expected, the rule that blocked the request was the `UserAgent_BadBots_HEADER` that has a higher priority (comes first) in the rule group
+*As expected, the rule that blocked the request was the `UserAgent_BadBots_HEADER` that has a higher priority (comes first) in the rule group*

+---

 Request that test `GenericLFI_QUERYARGUMENTS` and `RestrictedExtensions_URIPATH`